What are Electric Motors and How Do They Work?

 • They are more economical due to lower start-up consumption

-• They are also sturdier and therefore generally have a longer lifespan
+• They are sturdier and therefore generally have a longer lifespan

 • They require little maintenance